-AL - Action Level -The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow
+AL - Action Level - The concentration of a contaminant wh ed, triggers treatment or other requirements which a water follow.

-MCL - Maximum Contaminant Level - The highest level of a contaminant allowed in drinking water.
+MCL - Maximum Contaminant Level - The highest level of contaminant allowed in drinking water.

-MCLG - Maximum Contaminant Level Goal - the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLG - Maximum Contaminant Level Goal - the level of in drinking water below which there is no known or expec health.